henryroe/ztv/README.md

     sudo -H pip install ztv

+## Example of installation into a Homebrew python distribution

+Install [Homebrew](http://brew.sh/) with the one-line ruby command on [Homebrew's home page](http://brew.sh/)

+Install python & other necessary bits with the following commands.

+    brew install python
+    brew install wxpython
+    pip install numpy
+    pip install ztv

+Note that `numpy` is explicitly installed first using `pip install numpy` before `ztv` is installed.
+During testing on OS X 10.10.5 on 2015-09-07 allowing the numpy dependency to be automatically filled by `pip install ztv` resulted in an installation error that does not appear if you follow the above sequence.

 ## Linux/Ubuntu

 I tested briefly on Ubuntu 14.04. *ztv* basically works, although the pulldown colormap menus will not have bitmaps of the colormaps.
 Also, (at least on my testing virtual machine) the performance of *ztv* was much laggier than on my main OS X laptop.
 For the colormaps you could try looking at [this link](http://askubuntu.com/questions/464146/how-to-enable-icons-in-menus-in-ubuntu-14-04), but it didn't work on my test system.